datastax/native-protocol/CONTRIBUTING.md

 This will only allow commits if the tests pass.
 It is also a good reminder to keep the test suite short.

-## TODO

-* implement (and test) request deserialization and response serialization.
-Look for `UnsupportedOperationException` in the code.
-* implement protocol v5 beta.